Ra (band): Critical Mass: 2013–2019

 In July 2013, Ra released "Supermegadubstep", the debut single from their upcoming album, "Critical Mass".

 The studio album, their first since 2008, and fourth overall was released on October 14, 2013.
-The new record marked the return of the band's "Duality" lineup: guitarist-vocalist Sahaj Ticotin, bassist PJ Farley, guitarist Ben Carroll, and drummer Skoota Warner, as well as guitarist Travis Montgomery on "Tragic Empire."
+The new record marked the return of the band's "Duality" lineup: guitarist-vocalist Sahaj Ticotin, bassist PJ Farley, guitarist Ben Carroll, and drummer Skoota Warner, as well as guitarist Travis Montgomery on the intro of the lead single.

 The following June saw the release of "The Best of Ra Unplugged" EP.
 Recorded at Sun God Rock Studios in Los Angeles, California, it features "Duality" lineup members PJ Farley on bass, Ben Carroll on guitar, with both contributing to background harmonies, and Sahaj Ticotin on drums, guitar and lead vocals.

-Intercorrupted: 2020-present
+Intercorrupted: 2020–present

-On June 10, 2020, Waylon Reavis of A Killer's Confession and Wake Up!
-Music Rocks announced via Social Media that the band has signed to the label.
-The band worked on their new studio album, Intercorrupted and premiered the title track as its lead single in October 30, 2020.
-The song Jezebel was released as second single in March 5, 2021.
-The whole record was published on March 19, 2021.
+On June 10, 2020, Wake Up!
+Music Rocks announced via social media that the band had signed to the label.
+The band worked on their new studio album, Intercorrupted, and premiered the title track as its lead single in October 30, 2020.
+The song "Jezebel" was released as second single in March 5, 2021.
+The full album was published on March 19, 2021.
+The album was met with enthusiasm both critically and from fans, with consistent emphasis on its musicianship, Tictotin's vocals, and its sound production.
+"Enough", which featured guest vocals from Dustin Bates of Starset and "Nobody Loves You", also featuring guest vocals from Lajon Witherspoon of Sevendust were particularly well received for their "radio appeal", whereas "Lets Go To Mexico" and "Somewhere Beautiful" were noted for their melodic, climactic qualities.

-On March 9, 2022, Sahaj announced that drummer Skoota Warner would be leaving the band and would be replaced by Fear of Water drummer Dave Perry and that the band would be announcing the dates for their new tour soon.
+In 2024, Ticotin incrementally released new Ra material while touring and producing.
+Upon the completion of what Ticotin referred to as Ra's "final headlining tour", he announced on Instagram that new material will be released throughout 2025.

 Musical style

+Ra uses influences of Indian or Arabian music in many songs.
+GarageBand.com stated: "Twisted melodies, polyrhythmic beats, and heavy guitar chords fuse together with middle-eastern motifs, hip-hop, and melodic balladry to make a cohesive visionary statement percolating with emotional fervor."